ajmotylinski/Data_Viz_Final_Project/README.md

 Using SMOTEEN to balance our data, we found prediction to be 94% with a recall of 93%.
 The monthly sales over 70K proved to have the lowest prediction.
 The recall was the worst in the bin 50K-70K.

 ![SMOTEEN Confusion Matrix.png](https://github.com/ajmotylinski/Data_Viz_Final_Project/blob/main/Resources/Screenshots/SMOTEEN%20-%20Confusion%20Matrix.png)

+The confusion matrix below shows the model correctly predicted 9 values in the <20K category.
+In the next category, 20k-50K, it correctly predicted 1, but incorrectly predicted 2.
 ![SMOTEEN Confusion Matrix.png](https://github.com/ajmotylinski/Data_Viz_Final_Project/blob/main/Resources/Screenshots/smoteen-CF.png)